Researcher who tried to discredit 'abortion pill reversal' gets lifetime achievement award

 Late-term abortion is violent and medically unnecessary, including in instances to allegedly save a woman's life.

-In late-term abortions, often committed after a preborn child can survive outside of the womb, the abortionist either dismembers the baby limb by limb, or injects them with a fatal dose of digoxin or potassium chloride.
-Neither is required if the mother's life is at risk; in fact, late-term abortion procedures are typically intended to take several days, while an induced delivery or c-section could take as little as one hour.
+In late-term abortions, often committed after a preborn child can survive outside of the womb, the abortionist either dismembers the baby limb by limb, or injects him or her with digoxin or potassium chloride to cause cardiac arrest and demise.
+Neither is required if the mother's life is at risk; in fact, late-term abortion procedures usually take several days, while an induced delivery or c-section could take as little as one hour.
 Though some abortionists will try to rush a late-term abortion procedure to have it completed in one day, this puts the mother further at risk.

-Contrary to popular belief, thousands of late-term abortions are committed every single day, but in a true medical emergency, doctors do not need to intentionally target the life of a preborn child to save that of the mother.
-As Dr. Monique Ruberu explained in a recent Live Action video, the choice to deliver the child early may result in their death, but this is different from intentionally killing him or her:
+Contrary to popular belief, thousands of late-term abortions are committed every single day, but in a true medical emergency, doctors do not need to intentionally target the life of a preborn child to save the life of the mother.
+As Dr. Monique Ruberu explained in a recent Live Action video, the choice to deliver the child early may result in his or her death, but this is different from intentionally killing him or her:

 We deliver the child and give him or her every chance at life.
 If it becomes certain that the child will not survive, then we give the baby perinatal hospice and palliative care, relieving the suffering of the baby as much as possible, and letting him or her die in the loving arms of the parents, not under the cruel instruments of the abortionist.